cksystemsteaching/selfie/book.md

 2345 + (9999 - 0432 + 1) - 10000 = 2345 + (9567 + 1) - 10000 = 2345 + 9568 - 10000 = 11913 - 10000 = 1913

 Let us go back to the previous example.
-Now, we are even ready to do the exact same thing with binary numbers and their *twos* and *ones complement*.
+Now, we are ready to do the exact same thing with binary numbers and their *twos* and *ones complement*.
 In binary, `85 - 7` is:

 ```
  1010101 = 85